Alison Lim Counsellor/Psychotherapist

 £60 per 50 min session

-I am currently providing online therapy sessions only due to the COVID-19 crisis.
-This is through the Zoom video app.
-Please email me for further details.
+I am currently providing online therapy sessions only due to the COVID-19 crisis on a variety of platforms and the telephone.